top of page

 Secret 3: Avoid problems altogether!

-Number 3) is so powerful we've built a course - Area Patrol - dedicated to avoiding problems in SempaiGuide, our digital lean toolkit for manufacturers.
+Secret 3 is so powerful we've built a dedicated course - Area Patrol - inside SempaiGuide, our digital lean toolkit for manufacturers, to help teams prevent problems before they escalate.

 ✓ Learn as you go, on the shop floor